Compact manifolds of dimension $n\geq 12$ with positive isotropic curvature

 Then we perform manifold connected sums to undo the Ricci flow surgeries which do not introduce orbifold singularities.
-So we do connected sum among $Y_j$, a finite number of spherical manifolds and a finite number of manifolds with universal covering diffeomorphic to $\mathbb{S}^{n-1} \times \mathbb{R}$ which are untouched in the previous step.
+So we do connected sum among $Y_j$, and a finite number of spherical manifolds and a finite number of manifolds diffeomorphic to the total space of an orbifiber bundle over $\mathbb{S}^1$ or $\mathcal{I}$ with generic fiber diffeomorphic to $\mathbb{S}^{n-1}/\Gamma$ which are untouched in the previous step.
 We also do manifold connected sums which undo the decomposition of the orbifolds diffeomorphic to $\mathbb{S}^n// (x,\pm x') \sharp \mathbb{S}^n// (x,\pm x')$ or $\mathbb{S}^n// (x,\pm x') \sharp \mathbb{R}P^n $ performed in the previous step.
 Thus we recover the original manifold $M$ as a desired manifold connected sum. {$\Box$}